-Your drinking water is ground water from the Homeland Heights Well.
+Your drinking water is ground water from Well 1 and Well 2.
 The water supplied to you is treated with chlorine to maintain water quality in the distribution system.
 The Source Water Assessment Plan (SWAP) is an assessment of a delineated area around our listed sources through which contaminants, if present, could migrate and reach our source water.
 It also includes an inventory of potential sources of contamination within the delineated area, and a determination of the water supply's susceptibility to contamination by the identified potential sources.
-According to the Source Water Assessment Plan, our water system had a susceptibility rating of 'MEDIUM'.
-If you would like to review the Source Water Assessment Plan, please feel free to contact www.ldh.la.gov
+If you would like to review the Source Water Assessment Plan, please feel free to contact www.ldh.la.gov.